EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

 });
 ```

 There’s a few things to note about the above code.
 First, it specifies an `optimisticResponse` field on the mutation.
 This field can be used to pass a response to Apollo before the server actually responds.
-If you know exactly what the response will look like, you can use it to enhance the user experience by making the UI respond instantaneously, rather than delay while the server processes the request.
+If you know exactly what the response will look like, you can use it to enhance the user experience by making the UI respond right away instead of waiting while the server processes the request.

 As you can see, manually updating the cache requires quite a bit of code to accomplish, and is a bit hard to read.
 In my own projects, I found it best to abstract the Apollo mutations into separate helper functions that just accept the variables object.
 This way, the cache updates stay separate from the business logic of the components, and aren’t scattered throughout the codebase.

 ### Conclusion

 And that’s it!
 My experience converting an existing Vue codebase to use Apollo/GraphQL was a very positive one.
 The resulting code had much better performance than manually sending requests and updating a Vuex store, and was a lot easier to work on.

 Have any questions?
 Feel free to leave a comment!